Amber Heard tells court why she recorded Johnny Depp ‘howling like an animal’

 “Of course I am sorry, I really don’t know why or what happened, but I will never do it again,” he added.
 “I want to get better for you and for me – I must.
 My illness somehow crept up and grabbed me.
 I can’t do it again, I can’t live like that again, and I know you can’t either.”

-Mr Rottenborn said Mr Depp texted his “good friend”, British actor Paul Bettany, five days later that he had drunk all night before the flight to LA, that he had had no food for days, that he had consumed powders – referring to cocaine – half a bottle of whiskey, “a thousand” red bull and vodkas, pills, and two bottles of “champers” on the plane.
+Mr Rottenborn said Mr Depp texted his “good friend”, British actor Paul Bettany, five days later that he had drunk all night before the flight to LA, that he had had no food for days, that he had consumed powders – referring to cocaine – half a bottle of whiskey, ‘a thousand’ red bull and vodkas, pills, and two bottles of ’champers’ on the plane.

 “What do you get?
 An angry aggro-engine in a f***ing blackout,” Mr Rottenborn said, quoting Mr Depp’s message to Mr Bettany.
 “Screaming obscenities and insulting any f*** who got near.”